TophatSynth/medic_backup/Lecture Notes/Week 3/Red blood cells.md

 	- B12 and Folate are required for RBC production
 		- Required to turn Uridine to Thymidine for RBC DNA
 	- Erythropoetin (Epo)
-		- Hormone predominantly produced in the kidneys, drives erythropoesis in marrow
+		- Hormone predominantly produced in the kidneys, the major drive of erythropoesis in bone marrow
 		- Not stored anywhere in the body - production turned on or off by
 			- Tissue hypoxia/anaemia
 			- High altitude